Skip to main content

 Step 2: Your principal supervisor must nominate 3 panel members to assess the confirmation.

-Step 3: Nominate a day, time, and venue.
-Your faculty or school HDR administration staff can book the venues/zoom or teams and invite the audience.
+Step 3: Nominate a day, time, and teams invite/venue (unless Faculty/Principal Supervisor would like to meet in person).
+Your faculty or school HDR administration staff can book the venues/or teams and invite the audience.

 To prepare for the Oral Defence, the members of the CoC Panel will have read the candidate’s written research proposal.
 This proposal will be distributed to all members of the HDR Panel at least 2 weeks before the Oral Defence.